markkolich/blog/content/entries/understanding-javas-countdownlatch.md

 ### CyclicBarrier

-A `CyclicBarrier` is similar to that of a `CountDownLatch`, except that a `CyclicBarrier` is "a synchronization aid that allows a set of threads to all wait for each other to reach a common barrier point."
+A `CyclicBarrier` is similar to a `CountDownLatch`, except that a `CyclicBarrier` is "a synchronization aid that allows a set of threads to all wait for each other to reach a common barrier point."
 Like a `CountDownLatch`, a `CyclicBarrier` can be used to synchronize a number of threads.
 But instead of exiting upon completion, theads using a `CyclicBarrier` `await()` for all other threads in the pool to finish.
 Here's a usage example of a `CyclicBarrier` built around my `BaseWorker` class:

 ```java
 public final class MyCyclicWorker extends BaseWorker {